A historic bed and breakfast in the heart of Shelburne, Nova Scotia

 START YOUR DAY OFF RIGHT

 We're here to start your day off right with a breakfast served every morning from 7:30am-9:00am.
-Choose from three options daily, so whether you're staying for a short time or an extended visit, there's always variety.
+Choose from multiple options daily, so whether you're staying for a short time or an extended visit, there's always variety.

 Breakfast at the inn is included with every stay and is prepared fresh each morning, featuring locally inspired dishes that reflect the season.